- What is rhodiola rosea?

 Perhaps the closest to looking at those with cardiovascular problems was a recently published clinical trial involving patients with the lung disease COPD (19).
 It did appear to help COPD, but further trials are needed to know.

-Effects on muscles, fitness
+Effects on muscles and fitness

 Setting aside the possibility of secondary effects (mind over body), does this supplement have any measurable effects on the muscles themselves?
 There might be benefits of rhodiola rosea for bodybuilding and sports but with only a couple studies, it’s even more premature to say.

 14 Italian competitive athletes were given the supplement for a period of four weeks.
 Blood samples were taken to measure metabolic parameters and antioxidant status.
 Changes in blood sugar or inflammatory markers weren’t seen, but they did discover this (20):